lighttroupe/luz/README.md

 <https://help.ubuntu.com/community/SynapticsTouchpad#Enabling_SHMConfig_in_order_to_get_synclient_debug_output>

-After you've rebooted, Input Manager will show a "Touchpad" input and will send *Touchpad / X*, *Touchpad / Y* and *Touchpad / Pressure* automatically.
+After you've rebooted, Input Manager will show a "Touchpad" input and will send *Touchpad / X*, *Touchpad / Y* and *Touchpad / Pressure* to Luz automatically.